mirainc/mira-kit/README.md

 However, when a user deploys a new schedule to the device, your app may no longer be the scheduled app, and playback might be interrupted.
 The system is not currently constructed to allow for any grace period, and in these cases interruption of your app will be immediate.
 Therefore it's paramount that your app strives for statelessness where possible, and atomic action when not.

 ## Deploying an App
-### Developer Secret
 When you register as a Mira developer, you will receive a developer secret.
 This secret should not be published anywhere, and will be used in conjunction with a webhook to deploy new versions of your app.

-### GitHub Webhook
 After registering your app with Mira, you'll receive a webhook endpoint that, when used as post-commit hook in GitHub, will trigger our deploy service to clone and deploy the `HEAD` of your repository.
 The file structure of this repository must conform to the structure laid out in [the application bundle](#the-app-bundle) section.

 ## Core APIs
 _FIXME: Fill out now_